 Nepal is among the world's poorest and least developed countries, with nearly a quarter of its population living below the poverty line.

-The earthquakes in Nepal were accompanied by other tremors that came every subsequent day and night.
-These unpredictable quakes were a scary experience for all, especially for children.
+The earthquakes in Nepal were accompanied by other tremors following every subsequent day and night.
+These unpredictable quakes were a disconcerting experience for everyone, especially for children.

 In January 2016, we completed all our activities in Nepal aimed at helping the communities affected by the earthquake.

 MAGNA provided semi-static clinics that operated in municipalities in the Sindhupalchok district.
-We distributed medicines and medical and sanitary supplies and provided psychological assistance to victims of devastating earthquakes.
-Sindhupalchok was one of the most affected districts; the earthquake destroyed 95% of the houses.
+We distributed medicines and medical and sanitary supplies, and provided psychological assistance to victims of devastating earthquakes.
+Sindhupalchok was one of the most affected districts; the earthquake destroyed 95% of its houses.

-Overall, we provided emergency medical care, psychosocial care and the distribution of non-food aid to 19,669 persons from three villages affected by the earthquake.
+Overall, we provided emergency medical care, psychosocial care, and distribution of non-food aid to 19,669 persons from three villages affected by the earthquake.